reasonwithoutrestraint/site/Original/Against Presuppositionalism.md

         - (innate knowledge) -> Laws of Logic Exist
         - (revelation) -> Laws of Logic Exist

+- Other notes:
-Deny circular reasoning.
+    - Deny circular reasoning.
-Deny presuppositionalism in its current form (as a representation of external properties) Accept presuppositionalism in a different form (as an inevitable construction of human reasoning)
+    - Deny presuppositionalism in its current form (as a representation of external properties)
+    - Accept presuppositionalism in a different form (as an inevitable construction of human reasoning)

 ### Against using God as the starting point: